 What does the launch department do?
 Regina Thordardottir will tell you.

-Regina Thordardottir is a product launch coordinator at Medis, responsible for making sure customer launches get off the ground on time and seamlessly!
+Regina Thordardottir is Associate Director Product Launch at Medis, responsible for making sure customer launches get off the ground on time and seamlessly!
 It takes a lot of problem solving, some good communication skills, and a strong drive to accomplish so many successful launches.
 A little bit of hiking the Icelandic mountains certainly helps, too.

 The people in reception know everything!
 Before I got my degree and before I started working in the launch department, I worked in the reception (when Medis was still part of Actavis).
 I was there for 6 years and really got to know how the company operated.
 The people in reception know all the people and all the ins and outs of the company.
 It helped me get integrated with everything.